Obmondo/kubeaid/README.md

 All customizations happens in your `kubernetes-config` repo.

+## support

+Besides the community support, the primary developers of this project offers support via services on https://obmondo.com - where you can opt to have us react to your alerts, and/or help you with developing new features or other tasks on clusters, setup using this project.

+There are ZERO vendor lockin - so any subscription you sign - can be cancelled at any time - you only pay for 1 month at a time.

 ## License

 **K8id.io** is licensed under the GPLv3 license, as we believe this is the best way to protect against the patent